Baynnniq/rdp/README.md

 ## Announcement
 Apparently, Ngrok now has to use a billing account to be able to use it.

+## Warning
+Oh yes, one more thing, be careful, if you spam it will result in your account being blocked for the actions section.

 ## Note
 if the given ip hangs for a long time like this